shipitparrotclemz/exploring_google_flatbuffers/README.md

 Source: How to install flatc and flatbuffers on linux ubuntu
 - https://stackoverflow.com/a/55394568

-Step 2: Compile the schema
+Step 2: Compile the schema into a CPP header file

 cd back to the root of this directory.